Successful Marketing Career: 6 Essential Tips to Have in Your Resume

-Writing your resume isn’t something particularly easy, especially if you’re working in the marketing industry.
-Everyone dreams of a successful marketing career and that’s why the competition is so high on every job opening in today’s marketplace.
+Writing your resume isn’t easy, especially if you’re in the marketing industry.
+Everyone dreams of a successful marketing career, and that’s why the competition is so high for every job opening in today’s marketplace.

 Therefore, your resume must be flawless to be taken into consideration.
 Marking your personality on it would make it stand out from the crowd.

-A resume is like a summary of your professional and academic achievements, skills, and certifications and it should be one page long only.
-For a resume to be effective, it must be short, concise, and extremely relevant.
+A resume is like a summary of your professional and academic achievements, skills, and certifications, and it should be one page long only.
+For a resume to be effective, it must be short, concise, and highly relevant.

-With no further ado, in today’s post, we’re presenting 6 essential tips to consider when writing your marketing resume:
+With no further ado, in today’s post, we’re presenting six essential tips to consider when writing your marketing resume:

 1. Present Yourself

-Most recruiters like to see something different on a resume and presenting yourself in a unique way is exactly what you need to do.
+Most recruiters like to see something different on a resume, and uniquely presenting yourself is precisely what you need to do.
 It’s the perfect way to show initiative and interest in providing value for the company.

-You should present yourself personally and professionally in one or two sentences right below the contact info section.
+You should present yourself personally and professionally in one or two sentences below the contact info section.
 The first sentences should already communicate your unique value proposition.
-Just make sure you don’t state the obvious, as the recruiter already knows why you’re submitting your resume.
+Ensure you don’t state the obvious, as the recruiter already knows why you’re submitting your resume.

 2. Outstanding Templating

-Most resumes look the same and state the same main things, and the last thing you want to do is bore the recruiter even more with a basic templated resume.
-Of course, that it’s the content that matters the most, but we’re talking about a winning resume, right?
+Most resumes look the same and state the same main things, and the last thing you want to do is bore the recruiter even more with a basic templated overview.
+Of course, the content matters the most, but we’re talking about a winning resume.

 Therefore, you should get a bit creative.
-For instance, you can use some color here and there.
-You don’t need to exaggerate, but black and white are so overrated.
+For instance, you can use some colors here and there.
+You don’t need to exaggerate, but black and white are overrated.
 Light blue font color for the main headings can only make your resume stand out.

-The coloring isn’t the only thing you can do because you can play a bit with the font styles too.
+Coloring isn’t the only thing you can do because you can play a bit with the font styles.
 For instance, you can use a fond like Lucida Calligraphy for the main headings.
 Moreover, the best resume template design is the two-column one.
-Besides giving your resume’s a more professional aspect, it helps you include more info and it makes information easier to read.
+Besides giving your resume a more professional aspect, it helps you include more info and makes information easier to read.

 3. Tailor Your Skills Section

 Most people believe that the skills section is the easiest to write.
-But they are totally wrong.
-First, you must pay extra attention as you must tailor this section according to the job description very well.
+But they are wrong.
+First, you must pay extra attention to tailor this section according to the job description.

-This means if in the job description they say they’re looking for exceptional leading skills, you’re going to write it word by word.
+This means if they say they’re looking for exceptional leading skills in the job description, you’re going to write it word by word.
 Why?
-Because some companies use professional recruiting software to look for this type of keywords and you must pass that software’s conditions to get that interview.
+Because some companies use professional recruiting software to look for this type of keyword, you must pass that software’s conditions to get that interview.

-If you have some trouble especially with this section, you can always seek guidance from professionals.
+If you have trouble with this section, you can always seek professional guidance.
 Here are several tools to help you improve your resume’s skills section:

 Words are just words when you have nothing to back them up.
-If you truly are a professional, then you should already have a LinkedIn profile that you can link on the resume.
-As well, what marketing professional doesn’t keep an online portfolio with his greatest achievements?
+If you indeed are a professional, you should already have a LinkedIn profile that you can link to your resume.
+Also, what marketing professional doesn’t keep an online portfolio with his most significant achievements?

-Working for some years in the marketing industry leaves a mark on your social media appearance, so they’re going to research your presence there too.
-If you happen to have a blog on the same niche or you simply written several articles, leave the links to them too, as you can only increase your chances if you do so.
+Working for some years in the marketing industry leaves a mark on your social media appearance, so they will also research your presence there.
+If you have a blog in the same niche or have written several articles, leave the links to them, too, as you can only increase your chances if you do so.